 Airport currency exchange rates are usually higher than regular market rates due to several global and economic factors that affect a country's currency value.
 These are as follows:

-Inflation: When there is inflation, the buying power will be lower, which makes its currency weaker as compared to other countries' money.
+Inflation: When there is inflation, the buying power will be lower, which makes its currency weaker compared to other countries' money.
 Therefore, if you change currency at the airport during that time then you get less foreign money in return

 Stable governance: If the government is stable, then more people's investments are made.
 More investments mean more demand for that country’s currency.
 On the other hand, if the government is unstable, it weakens the currency, which affect its exchange rates at the airport.